Interstellar-Network/Grant-Milestone-Delivery/deliveries/Interstellar-Network-milestone-2.md

 **Context** (optional)

 This milestone focuses on the production of Display Garbled Circuit that will be used by the Trusted Transaction Validation Protocol TTVP.
-We show how those circuits are produced and how the result of their evaluation/execution are validated by the TTVP pallet.
+We demonstrate how those display circuits are produced and how the result of their evaluation/execution can be validated by the TTVP pallet.
 At this stage the TTVP pallet deliverable is still incomplete and implemented in OCW for demo purpose.
+To simplify the demo on this respect, wee provide only an had hoc/limited version (with low resolution) of the display garbled circuit evaluator that output only the transaction message that the one time code image to be validated.
+In the final version, the mobile evaluator will generate a series of visual cryptographic frames/per seconds that will be written directly in the mobile framebuffer.
-The next M3 milestone will focus on th execution of those circuits on the mobiles and on the TTVP friendly APIs that will hidden all the low-level complexity of circuit production and validation.
+The next M3 milestone will focus on the execution of those circuits on the mobiles with a final version of the evaluator and on the TTVP friendly APIs that will hidden all the low-level complexity of circuit configuration and production and validation.

 **Deliverables**